-The application in the calibration field is more on the developing (design and development) of a calibration procedure in order to meet certain requirements.
+The application in the calibration field is more on the development (design and development) of a calibration procedure in order to meet certain requirements.

 A non-standard method can be used In a calibration laboratory, considering that it is validated before use.

-- To determine if the components of the calibration procedure introduced is capable for its intended use,
+- if the components introduced is capable for its intended use,

 - relevant to customers’ needs

 - consistent with the specifications of the instruments.

 Another application of validation is qualifying a group of measuring devices that function as a system.

 An example is a pressure transmitter, it consists of a pressure sensor and a transducer to convert a pressure signal to a current (4-20 mA) parameter in order to feed into a PLC display that performs a specific control and monitoring.